 Second.
-In referring any dispute to arbitration, the Collector ment to be distinctly shall be careful to specify in his proceedings and in the deed of arbitration to be executed by the parties, the precise matter submitted to the arbitrators, and if the award first made by the arbitrators shall not include all the points submitted to them, or shall be otherwise incomplete, it shall be competent to the Collector again to refer the matter to them with directions to perfect their award.
+In referring any dispute to arbitration, the Collector specified in Collector's shall be careful to specify in his proceedings and in the deed of arbitration to be executed by the parties, the precise matter submitted to the arbitrators, and if the award first made by the arbitrators shall not include all the points submitted to them, or shall be otherwise incomplete, it shall be competent to the Collector again to refer the matter to them with directions to perfect their award.

-Cancongoes and tehsildars may employed as arbiters.
+Canoongoes and tehsildars may employed as arbiters.